dustinpfister/blog_posts/_posts/lodash_padding.md

 ### 3.2 - making or finding a stand alone method

 When I look at my site stats it would appear that there is not much concern with my browser stats at least.
-However if I am in a situation in which I am getting a fair amount of traffic from people that are using older browsers this is a method where a polly fill may be needed.
+However if I am in a situation in which I am getting a fair amount of traffic from people that are using older browsers this is a method where a poly fill may be needed.
 I often start out my making or finding a stand alone method that can be used with [call](/2017/09/21/js-call-apply-and-bind/).
 By making it the kind of method that can be used with call on a String that helps to make it so it is ready to be monkey patched into the string prototype if need be.

 ```js
 let an = 1503345;